 (a) if it is unrelated to the creator’s job responsibilities and the creator made no more than incidental use of institution resources usually and customarily provided; or

-(b) if it is intellectual property that has been released to the creator in accordance with university policy.
+(b) If it is intellectual property that has been released to the creator in accordance with university policy.

 7. University facilities or resources shall NOT be used (a) to create, develop, or commercialize intellectual properties unrelated to an individual’s employment responsibilities or (b) to develop or commercialize intellectual properties further that have been released to a creator except when approved by the institution and when the institution retains an interest under the terms of the release.